 Extreme menstrual pain is the most common symptom of endometriosis

 Whoopi Goldberg (born as Caryn Elaine Johnson, 1955) is an American stand up-comedian, actress, political activist, author and media personality.
 And she’s also an entrepreneur: together with Maya Elisabeth, she founded Whoopi & Maya: medical cannabis products for relief from menstrual discomfort.
 Goldberg has experienced herself how painful and uncomfortable menstruation can be.
 She was diagnosed with endometriosis since the 1970s and said that ‘after a lifetime of difficult periods, cannabis was literally the only thing that gave me relief’.
 Despite the fact that endometriosis is one of the main causes of female infertility, in 1973 her daughter was born: Alexandrea ‘Alex’ Martin.
+Goldberg was recently discredited for the second time for her statements about the Holocaust.
 Picture: Timothy White/Twitter.

 Emma Bunton (1976).
 Yes, also Baby Spice of the Spice Girls – the name Baby is allegedly tattooed on her buttock – was diagnosed with endometriosis, at the age of 25.
 The remark of her doctor, that 50% of women with endometriosis go on to have children, didn’t put her at ease at all (‘What?
 Only 50 per cent?
 It scared the life out of me.’)
 Bunton was part of the lucky 50%.
 She got two baby spices: Beau, in 2007 and Tate, in 2011.
 Picture: Twitter.